Exploring The Lo-Fi

 In a world of digital sounds, perfect audio and zero imperfections, many producers are looking for ways of adding some vintage character, tone and vibe to their digital productions.

-In this blog article we’re going to explore a few of our favourite techniques for adding character and grit to often bright, perfect sounds or samples.
+In this blog article we’re going to explore a few of our favourite Lo-Fi production tips for adding character and grit to often bright, perfect sounds or samples.
 So if you’re a fan of Boards of Canada or generally are looking to add some fresh colours to the mix, read on my friend.

 Tape saturation / Distortion